bsmirks/dotfiles/README.md

 within this repository.
 This section serves to enumerate what happenes when `zero setup` is run.
 This is what happens in order:

-1. Check for system and application updates via softwareupdate, brew, brew cask, and mas.
+1. Check for system/application updates via softwareupdate/brew/cask/mas.

 1. Install packages and applications via Homebrew Bundle.